keandy16/Riparian_Corridors/README.md

 **6) communityComposition.Rmd** - (Chapter 9 of the manuscript) This script explores patterns of species richness and metrics of community composition.
 Species accumulation curves are generated from this code.
 Shannon and Simpson's diversity indices are also produced.

+**7) HMSC_final.Rmd** - (Chapter 10 of the manuscript) This script generates a joint species distribution model, which explores habitat use trends for the mammalian community we collected data on.
+This model incorporates environmental predictor variables, species traits data, and species  interactions.
+This script creates several output plots from this model, including the variance explained by the model and the community and speceies levels, species-level associations to environmental predictor variables, species traits associations to environmental predictor variables, and species interaction associations.
+Model fit tests are also run in this script.